SlavaInder/M202A_EMG_Based_Text_Entry/docs/methods.md

   </style>
   <body>
     <h3>Hardware</h3>
-    <p>To collect sEmg sygnals, we used a Myo Armband from Thalmic Labs (for elaborated discussion on this topic see <a href = "https://slavainder.github.io/M202A/previousworks/">Myo armband</a>).
-The Myo Armband provides 8 channels for sEMG recording with an 8-bit resolution and filtering done internally.
-It communicates with other devices via Bluetooth Low Energy interface.
+    <p>To collect sEmg signals, we used a Myo Armband from Thalmic Labs (for elaborated discussion on this topic see <a href = "https://slavainder.github.io/M202A/previousworks/">Myo armband</a>).
+The Myo Armband provides 8 channels for sEMG recording with an 8-bit resolution and filtering was performed internally.
+It communicates with other devices via Bluetooth Low Energy.
 This interface provides 4 characteristics containing 2 sEMG recordings each.
 These characteristics were updated once per second.
       <br>
       For interfacing with Myo and performing real-time data processing and classification, we used <a href = "https://www.mi.com/my/redmi4x/">Xiaomi Redmi 4x</a>.
-The istalled version of Android OS was 7.1.2.</p>
+The installed version of Android OS was 7.1.2.</p>
    <h3>Software</h3>
    <p>For all offline processing (cleaning, classification, feature extraction), Python 3.6 was used.
-ScyPy and Tensorflow 2 were used for data analysis and NN training.
+ScyPy and Tensorflow 2 were used for data analysis and neural network training.
 Android Studios (Java) was used to implement the Android application.
 The TensorFlowLite package was used to provide support for a portable tflite classification format.
         <center><figure>
         <img src="/pictures/Myo-armband-by-Thalmic-Labs.png" style = "max-width:70%">
-        <center><figcaption>Myo Armband Sensors</figcaption></center>
+        <center><figcaption>Myo Armband Sensor</figcaption></center>
         </figure></center>
   </p>
     <h3>Gesture Set</h3>
     <p>Our design includes 2 types of gestures: finger taps (for letters A, S, D, F and whitespace, which are placed directly under the fingers when the hand is at rest) and finger extensions (for letters W, E, R and shift, which are pressed by stretching fingers).
-Amplitude of sEMG signal produced by these gestures in the forearm is low, and we ensured that the hand is positioned comfortably and rests throughout all of the experiment.
-Also, we ensured that during all of the experiments Myo Armband was placed at the same place (on the left hand, approximately 3 inches from the elbow with the LED display facing towards the inner right arm) </p>
+The amplitudes of the sEMG signals produced by these gestures are low, and we ensured that the hand was positioned comfortably and at rest throughout.
+Also, we ensured that during all experimentation the Myo Armband was placed at the same location (on the left hand, approximately 3 inches from the elbow) with the LED display facing towards the inner right arm.</p>
     <div class = "row">
       <div class = "column">
         <figure>